AI changes teacher coaching

 Coaching for teachers has traditionally been done through classroom observations.
 Dallas ISD is trying something new by integrating video-based coaching into middle-school math instruction, part of a grant-funded partnership with the Texas Instruments Foundation and the Communities Foundation of Texas.

-Math teachers from nearly 12 middle schools assembled in the library of Billy Earl Dade Middle School recently for the SibMe workshop, led by Aaron Daffern, director of math, to celebrate successes and address ongoing challenges in using technology to advance instruction.
+Math teachers from nearly 12 middle schools assembled in the library of Billy Earl Dade Middle School recently for the workshop, led by Aaron Daffern, director of math, to celebrate successes and address ongoing challenges in using technology to advance instruction.

-“While we are using SibMe, it is simply a means to an end.
+“While we are using it, it is simply a means to an end.
 Our ultimate goal is to improve instruction, increase participation, and foster academic discourse,” Daffern said.
 “We want to provide faster, more actionable feedback—because if it isn’t directly related to instruction and learning, it isn’t the best use of our time.”

-“For the most part, SibMe is a very good resource.
+“For the most part, it is a very good resource.
 I like the idea of using it as a ‘talking stick’ with the kids,” said Jose Gutierrez, a math teacher at L.V.
 Stockard Middle School.
 “I think that would really improve student discourse.”

 Teachers also used breakout sessions during the workshop to reflect on the limitations of AI.
-They noted that while the t
+They noted that while the tool is excellent for analyzing “talking time” distributions in class videos, the technology still requires patience.

 “The feedback takes a while; you have to keep asking for it.
 It’s just like any regular AI thing—it’s going to take a while, like any other AI program,” said Luis Martinez Monsivais, also a math teacher at Stockard.